Last updated: October 2019

 Below is a common buyer persona template:

-Buyer personas are usually created by combining data from surveys, customer contact information, sales reports, and even interviews with past and potential customers.
+Buyer personas are usually taken from surveys, customer contact information, sales reports, and even interviews with past and potential customers.

-Knowing your audience, however, is essential for any type of writing and tailoring your style to a certain group of people can foster more reader engagement and loyalty.
+The audience research is essential for writing and tailoring your style to a certain group of people.
+Therefore you can foster more reader engagement and loyalty.
 You need to know what motivates them so you could choose the right words and format your article accordingly.

-Once you have a better understanding of who your readers are and what makes them tick, you can choose a voice for your pieces that will best suit your target audience.
-The use of slang, how formal your language is, and even the structure and length of your sentences should change depending on who you expect to be reading your writing.
+Once you have a better understanding of who your readers are and what makes them tick, you can choose a voice for your article writing that will best suit your target audience.
+The use of slang, how formal your language is, and even the structure and length of your sentences should change depending on who you expect to be reading your content.